 On the other hand, sometimes a reader sends in a photo of something they made with one of our recipes and that is the absolute best!
 Seeing our recipes “in action” is brilliant–I mean, just look at these doughnuts!

-Whether each blogger is writing and posting as a hobby or as a means to support their family, or is going in the red for their page or making $30,000/month, we all love to know that you’re seeing our work.
+Whether each blogger is writing and posting as a hobby or as a means to support their family, or is going in the red for their page or making thousands of dollars each month, we all love to know that you’re seeing our work.

 So please keep these things in mind the next time you use a blogger’s recipe, or you see one of our posts on social media: a “like”, double tap, smiley face, “thanks!” or a few words can make it all worthwhile for us to continue cooking and baking up a storm for you–it’s simple, we love what we do.

-Thanks for the commenting love–in advance.
-(Cheesecake recipe from the photo below.)
+Thanks for reading my post about commenting, and the commenting love–in advance.
+(New York cheesecake recipe from the photo below.)

 Don’t miss another post!
 Click to sign up for my free recipe & travel subscription below.

 Christina’s Cucina is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.